eyaler/LordTubeMaster/README.md

-# LordTubeMaster.github.io
+# LordTubeMaster
-Live youtube processing demo using self screen capture
+### Live youtube processing demo using self screen capture

+Note as of April 2024 this is only supported on Chromium desktop

+For fullscreen zoom of output, enable: chrome://flags/#element-capture